pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Active Record Strategy
 ======================

-Instances of the sequenced item namedtuple can be mapped to (and recovered from) database records.

 An active record strategy writes sequenced item namedtuples to database records.

-The library has an abstract base class ``AbstractActiveRecordStrategy``.
-The method ``append()`` can be used to write namedtuples into the database.
-The method ``get_items()`` is used to read namedtuples from the database.
+The library's abstract base class ``AbstractActiveRecordStrategy`` has a method ``append()`` which can be used in concrete implementations of this class to write namedtuples into the database.
+Similarly, the method ``get_items()`` can be used to read namedtuples from the database.

-Each active record strategy requires a ``sequenced_item_class`` and a matching ``active_record_class``.
+When it is constructed, an active record strategy requires a ``sequenced_item_class`` and a matching ``active_record_class``.
 The field names of a suitable active record class will match the field names of the sequenced item namedtuple.

 The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``, and one for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.